sharon088/Nodejs-mongo-helm/README.md

     * To stop the port forwarding, press `Ctrl + C` in the terminal where the `kubectl port-forward` command is running.

+### Verifying Application Health

+* The application exposes a `/health` endpoint that provides a simple health check.
+* This endpoint is used by Kubernetes liveness and readiness probes to monitor the application's health.
+* You can access the health endpoint by visiting `http://127.0.0.1:8080/health` after port forwarding.
+You should see "healthy".
+* This endpoint returns a `200 OK` status code when the application is healthy.

 ### Helm Chart Breakdown

 * **`values.yaml`:**